 “If we don’t get an opening licence by eight, there won’t be a here to get out of,” I said.
 “The way I feel at the moment, if there was anyone to kill to ensure we get our licence I would do it.”

-“Oh dear, how sad, never mind,” said Mark gloating.
+“Oh dear, how sad, never mind,” said Mark, gloating.

 “Some of us like it here.
 With no hotel, my future is shot,” I said heading to the lobby.
 “I’ll call Dad at the villa and let him know.
 He needs to locate the lawyer quickly.”